Skip to main content

 Criminal Records

 The criminal records system in Codington County covers a range of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Codington County Sheriff's Office and the Watertown Police Department maintain these records, while the South Dakota Bureau of Investigation provides additional resources for background checks.
+The Codington County Sheriff's Office and the Watertown Police Department maintain these records, while the South Dakota Division of Criminal Investigation provides additional resources for background checks.
 Residents can request background checks through the sheriff's office or the state bureau, which may include a search of statewide criminal history databases.

 Vital Records